Spoorloos/spoorloos/README.md

 ###

-<p align="left">Hi!
-I'm a 17-year-old software developer from the Netherlands, currently studying web development at a college in Amsterdam.
+<p align="left">I'm a 17-year-old software developer from the Netherlands, currently studying web development at a college in Amsterdam.
 In my free time, I enjoy game hacking as a hobby.
 I'm passionate about programming and always excited to learn new things.
 (I love Radiohead btw)</p>